Nov. 9th-15th, 2015

 Walking by 9:30 we thrash through more tamarisk but after about a mile it begins to open up more and we can take to the wash for the most part.

 While we are taking a short break a lone hiker comes charging up the wash carrying on about having to get away from the big llama packing group he has been with.
-Just around the corner we run into them, 6 llamas and maybe 10 people, they are headed up stream to Bullet canyon for a few nights then back down canyon and out the Government trail.
+Just around the corner we run into them near the mouth of Dripping canyon, 6 llamas and maybe 10 people, they are headed up stream to Bullet canyon for a few nights then back down canyon and out the Government trail.

-Soon we come to Dripping canyon and drop packs to go up and find a rock art panel not far up canyon in another huge alcove.
+Soon we come to Cow Tank canyon and drop packs to go up and find a rock art panel called Dead Spar Knoll?, not far up canyon in another huge alcove.

 Anthropomorphs, birds and a garden rake looking item.

-We head on down canyon and realize we have walked by Cow Tank canyon when we come around a corner and the Bird Parade panel is high up on the wall.
+We head on down canyon and when we come around a corner and the Bird Parade panel is high up on the wall.
 There must have been a lot of quail in the past.

 We come upon a NOLS group having lunch, they have been out for a month and are headed up canyon to Kane Gulch.
 This was the section of canyon we should have not seen anyone and now at least 20 people in the last two days.